 “I really do.”
 I was sitting with my back against the wall in our “bed”—five old blankets that each night Cat and I rolled out onto the floor of our apartment.
 She was lying at my side.
 “I should have said that yesterday when the pastor asked if I take you for me wife,” I said.
 ‘I really do.’
 Heftier than only ‘I do,’ don’t you think?”

 “Oh.”
 Cat had met my dad.
 “Is that good?”

 “Well, it means I have to start chain-smoking, and being so constantly pissed off at everything that I drop to the floor from a major coronary when I’m only thirty-nine.
-But that was good enough for my dad, and it’ll be good enough for me.
+But that was good enough for my dad, and one day it’ll be good enough for me.
 Bummer for you, though.”

 I lay back down beside her.
 Side by side we looked up at the ceiling.

 “I really do feel differently,” I said.
 “Like Ward Cleaver—or whatever the name of Donna Reed’s husband was.”

 “Hmm,” said Cat.
 “This doesn’t bode well for me.”